 Ye Olde Cheshire Cheese

 You’ll have to venture off Fleet Street, down a very narrow alley, to find the legendary Ye Olde Cheshire Cheese.
-Perhaps the most recognisable name as the oldest pub in London, it was rebuilt in 1667, a year after the Great Fire, although a pub has been here since 1538, and the cellars date back to a thirteenth-century monastery.
 This London institution features many fascinating rooms connected by tight passageways and cosy fireplaces.
-Its unique, gloomy charm made Charles Dickens a regular here; while Dr. Samuel Johnson, whose London home was just around the corner, is also said to have been a visitor.
+Its gloomy charm made Charles Dickens a regular here; while Dr. Samuel Johnson, whose London home was just around the corner, is also said to have been a visitor.

 The George Inn

-Discover the only surviving galleried inn in London, which is also among the oldest pubs in the capital.
+Discover the only surviving galleried inn in the capital, which is also among the oldest pubs in London.
 Now belonging to the National Trust, The George Inn boasts several beautiful rooms and a traditional restaurant upstairs, where the inn’s bedrooms for weary travellers used to be.
 Dickens visited the site when it was a coffee house and mentioned it in his novel Little Dorrit.

 Ye Olde Mitre